Cethy/go-by-example/ssh-multitodolist/README.md

 - multi-user ssh server
 - instant data sharing
-- see what the other users do
+- see what the other users do (cursor & active tab)
+- talk to other users (sidebar chat)
-- standalone mode
+- standalone mode (with multi-users UIs disabled)

 ## Usage